MileHacker Logo

 Connectivity and Airport Services

 Stay connected with an eSIM from Airalo or a transportable Wi-Fi device from Solis Wi-Fi.
 For flight-related issues, Compensair assists with compensation claims.
-Frequent visitors might value independent airport lounge access with Priority Pass.
+Frequent travelers may value independent airport lounge access with Priority Pass.

 Accessibility Considerations